 Describe how the proposed research project introduces a new paradigm, challenges existing paradigms, or looks at existing problems or issues from a new perspective.

 Describe how the research represents more than an incremental advance on published data or current work in the applicant’s laboratory.

+If applicable, describe to what extent the anticipated outcomes of the proposed study will make an impact in understanding health differences between sexes.

 Attachment 8: Eligibility Statement (one-page limit): Upload as “Eligibility.pdf”.
 (Attachment 8 is only applicable and required for applications to the NFI Option.)